The name Shakti comes from Sanskrit śakti meaning 'power, divine energy.'

-Janet originally from Barranquilla, Colombia, received an MS in Mathematical Logic from Columbia University and a BA in Computer Science and Mathematical Logic from Mount Holyoke College in the 1980s.
+Janet, originally from Barranquilla, Colombia, received an MS in Computer Science with a focus on Artificial Intelligence from Columbia University and a BS in Mathematical Logic from Mount Holyoke College in the 1980s.

 In 1993, she co-founded Kx Systems, Inc. where she was CEO and then Chairman of the board until 2018.